Gimme Shelter

-"Gimme Shelter" (Note: Original pressings of Let It Bleed spelled the title as "Gimmie Shelter", although the current form has been adopted as far more widely recognised.) is a song by the English rock band the Rolling Stones.
+"Gimme Shelter" (Note: Original pressings of Let It Bleed spelled the title as "Gimmie Shelter", although the current form has been adopted as far more widely recognised.) is a song by the British rock band the Rolling Stones.
 Written by Jagger–Richards, it is the opening track of the band's 1969 album Let It Bleed.
 The song covers the brutal realities of war, including murder, rape and fear.
 It features prominent guest vocals by American singer Merry Clayton.

 American author, music journalist and cultural critic Greil Marcus, writing for Rolling Stone magazine at the time of its release, praised the song, stating that the band has "never done anything better".
 "Gimme Shelter" has placed in various positions on many "best of" and "greatest" lists including that of Rolling Stone magazine.
 In 2021 "Gimme Shelter" was ranked at number 13 on Rolling Stones list of the "500 Greatest Songs of All Time".